mlach9u/col/README.md

 ###Concept

 1. This is template class extended from `std::basic_string`.
-2. This is designed for convert between ANSI and UNICODE and UTF-8.
+2. This is designed for convert between ASCII and UNICODE and UTF-8.

 ###Notice